Boise State Broncos football statistical leaders

-The Boise State Broncos football statistical leaders are individual statistical leaders of the Boise State Broncos football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
+The Boise State Broncos football statistical leaders are individual statistical leaders of the Boise State Broncos football program in various categories, including passing, rushing, receiving, total offense, all-purpose yardage, defensive stats, kicking, and scoring.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Broncos represent Boise State University in the NCAA's Mountain West Conference (MW).
+The Broncos represent Boise State University in the NCAA Division I FBS Mountain West Conference (MW).

 Although Boise State began competing in intercollegiate football as a 2-year college in 1933, the school's official record book only includes 1968 and later, when Boise State became a 4-year college.

 These lists are dominated by more recent players for several reasons: